 At a time when scrolling the news can feel like navigating landmines of anxiety, take a breather.
 Enjoy these 16 sweet, funny and beautiful moments featuring Compassion children around the world.Continue Reading ›

-I’ve taken many calls from sponsors about their children’s pictures.
-“Why is my child wearing such nice clothing?”
-“Why is my child not smiling?”
-“My child’s newest picture doesn’t look like my child.
-Why?”
+I’ve taken many calls from sponsors about the pictures of the children they sponsor.
+“Why is he wearing such nice clothing?”
+“Why is she not smiling?”
+“His newest picture doesn’t look like the boy I sponsored.
+Why?”Continue Reading ›

 Smiles transcend time and place.
 We would know, we get to see a lot of them.

 The bloggers all sit in a circle and laugh and pretend to know Spanish and laugh some more.
 But not Ivan.
 He does not smile.

 I knew that she was a sweet little girl, but it wasn’t her face that told me so.
 Her face had a hard look, as if smiling was an indulgence; something reserved for close friends and family only.
 But the hardness in her face wasn’t a frown.
 It wasn’t unhappiness I saw there.
 It might have simply been shyness and uncertainty.